This article, Best Free Scary VR Apps for iPhone Virtual Reality iPhone 6, 11 Pro Max dream vision google cardboard educational and fun.

-Whatever headset you opt for, it’s just a matter of slotting in your iPhone, holding it on your face and enjoying the ride.
+Whatever headset you opt for, it’s just a matter of slotting in your iPhone, holding it on your face, and enjoying the ride.
 Here are the VR experiences you’ll desire to check out first.

 Google Cardboard Vr App Download

 The Google Cardboard app does two things.
-It tells you how to set up your Google Cardboard headset correctly, and it involves five VR experiences that provide you a flavor of what phone-based VR can pass.
+It tells you how to set up your Google Cardboard headset correctly, and it involves five VR experiences that provide you with a flavor of what phone-based VR can pass.

 which allows you to relax underneath the Northern Lights or build your flower garden.
 There’s also Kaleidoscope, which destroys the mold by having nothing to do with kaleidoscopes.
 We’re joking.
 It’s a kaleidoscope.

 The real-world images of places such as the Eiffel Tower have the most simple ‘wow’ factor, but it’s the ideal ones that are often more fun: for all its engineering excellence the Tower needs to be seen in the element to appreciate just how mind-bogglingly big it is.